hkdjyu/LearnWebGL/doc/01_SetupAndInstallation.md

     Press `ctrl+X` to exit

-4. Create main JS file
+4. Create a main JS file
     > NOTE: you can create the file in other way, like `new file` in VS Code
     ```
     nano public/main.js